deepmodeling/tbplas/doc/source/tutorial/background.rst

 Background
 ==========

-In this section we review briefly the formalism of tight-binding theory, since they are essential for understanding the concepts of TBPLaS.
-Since it is difficult to prepare the mathematical stuff within reStructuredText, we put the note in the attachment__.
-A more detailed depiction of the theory can be found in textbooks of solid state physics.
+In this section we review briefly the tight-binding theory, since they are essential for understanding the concepts of TBPLaS.
+A note on the formulation is avaiable at `this link <https://yuan.whu.edu.cn/tbnote.pdf>`_.
+More detailed depiction of the theory can be found in textbooks of solid state physics.

-__ attachment: images/tight_binding.pdf